Dan-Boat/PyESD/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Akwaaba!
-Welcome to PyESD Documentation!
+Welcome to PyESD Documentation 👋!
 ==============================================================
 **Python framwork for Empirical Statistical Downscaling**